WDI-SEA/react-development-course-materials/03-Underlying Concepts/03-unidirectional-data-flow-lecture.md

   event.preventDefault()
   const filterValue = event.target.value
   this.setState((prevState, props) => {
-    // remove fruits that don't contain the filter value const filteredFruitList = props.fruits.filter(fruit =>
+    // Remove fruits that don't contain the filter value. const filteredFruitList = props.fruits.filter(fruit =>
       fruit.toLocaleLowerCase().includes(filterValue.toLocaleLowerCase()))
-    // return new state with the filtered fruit list and the new value of the filter return {
+    // Return new state with the filtered fruit list and the new value of the filter. return {
       fruitsToDisplay: filteredFruitList,
       filterValue